Davis Keillor-Dunn: Oldham Athletic

 On 7 October 2020, Keillor-Dunn signed for EFL League Two side Oldham Athletic on a one-year deal.
 He scored his first goal for Oldham on 10 November 2020 in an EFL Trophy group game against Bradford City.

 After scoring five goals in four consecutive matches as Oldham fought against relegation, Keillor-Dunn was awarded the EFL League Two Player of the Month award for February 2022.
 Following Oldham's relegation to the National League, Keillor-Dunn was released by the club at the end of the 2021–22 season.

 Burton Albion

 On 28 June 2022, League One club Burton Albion announced the agreement of a two-year deal with Keillor-Dunn.
-He scored six times in 26 appearances for Burton, including a first career hat-trick in a 4-4 draw at Accrington Stanley on 13 August 2022.
+He scored six times in 26 appearances for Burton, including a first career hat-trick in a 4–4 draw at Accrington Stanley on 13 August 2022.

 Mansfield Town

-Kiellor-Dunn moved to League Two side Mansfield Town on 31 January 2023.
+Keillor-Dunn moved to League Two side Mansfield Town on 31 January 2023.
+In the 2023–24 season, he scored 22 goals as Mansfield earned promotion to League One.
+His performances earned him a place in the EFL League Two Team of the Season.

+Barnsley

+On 30 August 2024, Keillor-Dunn signed a three-year deal at League One club Barnsley for an undisclosed fee.

+Keillor-Dunn scored 19 goals in his first season at Barnsley and earned the clubs' Player of the Year award for the 2024/2025 season.